Menu icon Access the Business Officer Magazine menu by clicking or touching here.

 June 11, 2024

 After a jury convicted him of first degree motor vehicle theft, Garcia argued for the first time on appeal that the judge who presided over his case was statutorily disqualified because, when she was a managing public defender, she had covered for his lawyer in a brief pretrial proceeding.
-Garcia asserted this amounted to structural error requiring automatic reversal.
+Garcia asserted that this amounted to structural error requiring automatic reversal.
 A split division of the court of appeals agreed and reversed Garcia’s conviction.

 Accordingly, the Court reversed the judgment of the division below.